-- The interior common hallways are carpeted and drywalled; therefore, no visual observations of concrete spalling, cracking, or bulging could be made. - The interior atrium had stucco cracking and hollow sound in the ground level overhead walkway corners. - There were no observable issues with any common walkway columns. - All stairwells are in the building's interior.
-There were no observable issues of note in the three (3) stair towers. - The 3rd floor elevator room had an area where the concrete ceiling had been chipped away and exposed rebar visible.
+- The interior common hallways are carpeted and drywalled; therefore, no visual observations of concrete spalling, cracking, or bulging could be made. - The interior atrium had stucco cracking and hollow sound in the ground level and 2nd floor overhead walkway corners. - There were no observable issues with any common walkway columns. - All stairwells are in the building's interior.
+There were no observable issues of note in the three (3) stair towers.